-If the change in lineup is approved, each player or team shall move up one place in the lineup based on order of ability.
-Head coaches are required to inform the referee of any changes in the lineups.
-The games committee has the right to review and, if necessary, overrule a coach's decision regarding a lineup change based on the ability of the players and the matches during the last half of the season.
+Instead, that team is removed, and the doubles teams listed below that team would move up (much like when a singles player is removed).
+If there is no #4 team listed, that team would forfeit the #3 position.
+The games committee has the right to review and, if necessary, overrule a coach's decision regarding a lineup change, based on the ability of the players and matches during the season.